ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

     composer require ibexa/commerce:[[= latest_tag_4_3 =]] --with-all-dependencies --no-scripts
     ```

-## Remove deprecated Field Types
+## Remove deprecated field types

 By default, every v4.3 installation has a set of built-in content types.
-Some of them use Field Types deprecated in v4.4, which need to be removed manually.
+Some of them use field types deprecated in v4.4, which need to be removed manually.
-Make sure to remove all occurrences of `sesspecificationstype`, `uivarvarianttype`, `sesselection`, `sesprofiledata` Field Types from your content types.
+Make sure to remove all occurrences of `sesspecificationstype`, `uivarvarianttype`, `sesselection`, `sesprofiledata` field types from your content types.

-This step should be performed on the working installation, omitting it will result in an error during update:
+This step should be performed on the working installation, omitting it results in an error during update:

 ```
   [Ibexa\Core\Persistence\Legacy\Content\FieldValue\Converter\Exception\NotFound (404)]
   Could not find 'Persistence Field Value Converter' with identifier 'sesspecificationstype'
 ```

-In that case, you can use [Null Field Type](nullfield.md) to define a replacement for deprecated Field Types in `config/services.yaml`:
+In that case, you can use [Null field type](nullfield.md) to define a replacement for deprecated field types in `config/services.yaml`:

 ```yaml
 services: